Share this article

 • bind to the calcium in the blood, which removes calcium from the system and damages the kidneys;

-• bind together and cause bladder stones.
+• crystalize in the urine and form bladder stones.

 Green tomatoes